- Fact Checked

 If you experience any of these symptoms, call your doctor or gynecologist so they can confirm a diagnosis and check for any co-infections.

 UTIs are uncomfortable and frustrating, but they are also incredibly common and highly treatable.
-Let’s talk about some of the most common treatment options.
+The most treatments include:

 Antibiotics